SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Onboarding-Workgroup/Docs/GoogleDocs/1x4HDcJxTpVQH7NuEcsYauStAbAUl61UOgZZav5HyGpU/doc-with-comments.md

 > * Vanessa Cardui: NOTE: when adding links, it's better and more streamlined to add them inline, like this, trather than typing out "Here is a link to..."
 (Resolved by Vanessa Cardui)
 >
 > Context - here
-> * Vanessa Cardui: add the link to the report when it's ready
+> * Vanessa Cardui: add the link to the report when it's ready (Resolved by Vanessa Cardui)
 >
 > Context - here
-> * Vanessa Cardui: we'll need to add this link when the report is ready - should be next week
+> * Vanessa Cardui: we'll need to add this link when the report is ready - should be next week (Resolved by Vanessa Cardui)
 >   - Love Owokere: Yep
 I'll get on it soon
 >